projen/projen/docs/awscdk-construct.md

 If you don't want to publish a particular package, do not include the `dotnet`, `java`, or `python` field.

-# Workflows
+## Workflows

 Two workflows will be created as Github Actions:

 * The Build workflow - controlled by the `buildWorkflow` field.
 On a 'pull_request' or 'workflow_dispatch' the library will be built and checked for anti-tamper (ensure no manual changes to generated files).
 * The Release workflow - controlled by the `releaseWorkflow` field.
 On a push to `main` (overridden at `props.defaultReleaseBranch`) the library is built, anti-tampered, version bumped with a commit, pushed back to git, and then published to the configured artifact repositories (e.g. npm, pypi).

-# Scripts
+## Tasks

 There are a number of package scripts that are created for you.
 Any of them can be overwritten using the `addScript*` methods.

 script|description